 I had been keeping the cuttings in the same room as my food styling props and immediately I knew I wanted to do something with the cupcake stand.
-I had purchased some Spanish moss at the dollar store so I thought I’d try my hand at doing a little arrangement with the stand.
+While at the dollar store recently, I had purchased some Spanish moss at the dollar store so I thought I’d try my hand at doing a little arrangement with the stand.